 Nevertheless, you can find air mattresses designed for your preference in our guide, and it’s up to you to decide.

-Medical Disclaimer: By accessing the higheye.ca website and/or purchasing any products or services through it, you acknowledge and agree to this Disclaimer.
+Medical Disclaimer: By accessing the higheye.ca website and purchasing any products or services, you acknowledge and agree to this Disclaimer.
 You also confirm that you have read, understood, and accepted its terms.
-Please note that the information and other content provided on this website, or in any linked references, are not intended to be professional medical advice and should not be treated as such.
+Please note that the information and other content provided on this website or in any linked references are not intended to be professional medical advice and should not be treated as such.
 They are intended for informational purposes only and should not be used as a substitute for medical advice, treatment, or diagnosis from a qualified healthcare professional.
-If you have any medical questions or concerns, we recommend consulting with a physician or other medical expert.
+We recommend consulting with a physician or other medical expert if you have any medical questions or concerns.